frankyeh/Practicum/tracking.md

 3. If only one direction has been tracked, **return to Step 1**, reverse the initial direction, and repeat tracking to complete the full trajectory.
  Otherwise, tracking ends.

-### Strategy 1 Deterministic fiber tracking:
+### Strategy 1: All resolved orientations are **crossing**

 <img src="https://github.com/user-attachments/assets/5b81394d-6335-4982-bde7-20b3c338e6df"/>

-  - Use GQI ODF local maximum, and all resolved fiber orientations are assumed 'crossing'.
   - At Step 3, always choose the less turning angle
+  - Use GQI ODF's local maximum, and all resolved fiber orientations are assumed 'crossing'.
+  -

 Example:
   - GQI + deterministic fiber tracking